-All sponsored projects follow an award “life cycle” and the procedures manual details the processes, procedures and key aspects of each stage in the cycle.
-Stages in the Sponsored Projects Lifecycle are as follows:
+All sponsored projects follow an award “life cycle”-- Pre-Award, Award Initiation, Post Award and Closeout.
+The key aspects of each stage in the cycle are detailed below:

 This stage describes the search for funding opportunities and identifying institutional and Principle Investigator (PI) eligibility.
 All WU sponsored projects require a Principal Investigator (PI) who commits to project management and completion.
 To ensure PIs are familiar with expectations, the Office of Sponsored Projects requests that each first-time PI meet with OSP staff in advance of proposal development to review Washburn University’s and OSP’s procedures for grant proposal submission and award management.
 The development of a complete proposal includes, but is not limited to, preparing a proposal according to Washburn University and sponsor requirements, obtaining necessary approvals, and transmitting the complete proposal to OSP for final review, Internal Approval, and submission.
 The OSP oversees the internal approval process; the PI should allow a minimum of 14 calendar days for the grant proposal application package to be routed through the approval process.
 Late submissions to OSP may delay submission to the sponsoring agency.